reddydodda/mcc-virtual/README.md

 # KaaS Bootstrap Setup

-This guide provides step-by-step instructions for setting up a bare metal server and bootstrapping a KaaS (Kubernetes as a Service) environment.
+This guide provides step-by-step instructions for setting up a bare metal server and bootstrapping a MCC environment.

 ## Prerequisites